 - easy option

 - a trouble-free living

-- Making money is not a bed of roses, so wake up early and go to work.
+- Making money is not a bed of roses; you have to wake up early and go to work.

-- The life of the royal family is a bed of roses in United Kingdom of Great Britain.
+- The life of the royal family is a bed of roses.

-- Before separating from family my life was a bed of roses in Australia because my Mom earns for family.
+- Before cutting ties with my family, my life was a bed of roses because my Mom did everything for me.

-- My friend told me that he want to live a bed of roses without hard work, winning the Jackpot made his dream come true.
+- My friend told me that he wants to live in a bed of roses without hard work.
+Winning the Jackpot made his dream come true.

 - The corrupt leaders have made their life a bed of roses with the help of black money.

 - How can you make your life a bed of roses without working very hard?